 Looking to upgrade the Corvair, Chevrolet came up with a new, sportier model.
 The Monza featured bucket seats, a more powerful engine, and an available four-speed.
 The Monza went on to become Corvair's most popular model.

 The Ford Mustang

 The highly publicized Ford Mustang arrived in mid-1964 and took the country by storm.
 Essentially a Falcon with a sporty body and a plethora of options, consumers easily related to the Mustang, with it's traditional liquid-cooled, front-mount engine and sporty long hood/short-trunk.
-The Mustang was offered with a V8 putting out 271 horsepower, compared to Corvair's 180 horsepower top powertrain.
-By 1966, Corvair sales dropped to less than half.
+The Mustang was offered with an optional V8 putting out 271 horsepower, compared to Corvair's 180 horsepower top powertrain.
+By 1966, Corvair sales dropped nearly 50%.

 Muscle Car Era

 Although the origins of the Muscle Car can be debated, there is no question that they ruled the streets from 1964 through 1970 (and a little beyond).
 Cheap gas and cheap horsepower was the order of the day.
-Few people were concerned with gas prices when premium was about 35 cents-a-gallon (which quickly changed after the first gas crisis of the early seventies).
+Few people were concerned with gas prices when premium was about 35 cents-a-gallon.
 For a few hundred dollars more than a Corvair, you could have a muscle car like the Pontiac GTO, Olds 4-4-2, or Chevy's own Chevelle.